roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 {{< /notice >}}
 ### Weekly Work

 Each week, there are tasks for you to attempt.
-Sometimes there is a choice of which tasks to do; in those cases, I'm not looking for the number of these that you complete, but that you push yourself out of your comfort level.
+Sometimes there is a choice of which tasks to do; in those cases, **I'm not looking for the number of these that you complete, but that you push yourself out of your comfort level**.
+What's more, it's OK if something doesn't work 'perfectly.'
+The reflection on the process, both your fails and your successes, is the important thing.

-Weekly work must be completed and logged by the end of the relevant week.
+Weekly work should be completed and logged by the end of the relevant week.
 Dr Graham will provide ungraded feedback on this work in order to help you grow.
 There are three 'consolidation' weeks in the schedule, where you'll prepare a 'consolidation document' that will be graded.
 Late work can be accepted only through arrangement with Dr. Graham.

 If you miss a week, or something comes up let Dr. Graham know as soon as possible so that arrangements can be made.
 I want you to be successful; if something comes up we can adapt accordingly.
 If you do not let me know, then I cannot help you.

-### Evidence for Your Weekly Logs
+### Evidence for Your Weekly Logs (ungraded work)

 I am looking for the following kinds of evidence (each [week](/week) will specify what needs to be done):